obsidian-tasks-group/obsidian-tasks/docs/Queries/Comments.md

     short mode {{!
 This comment will be ignored }}
     ```

+Such comments will be removed when Tasks processes [[Placeholders]] in the query.

 Any text between the `{{!` and `}}` of a line will be ignored.
 Multiline comments are
 not supported (except perhaps in combination with [[Line Continuations|line continuations]]).